 What security do I need for theft cover?

 Most insurers require specific security measures as a condition of theft and burglary cover.
 Common requirements include an approved alarm system, secure locks on all entry points, and sometimes CCTV and security shutters.
-Check your policy wording carefully - if you fail to maintain required security measures, your theft claim could be declined.
+Check your Product Disclosure Statement carefully - if you fail to maintain required security measures, your theft claim could be declined.

 Does my insurance cover ram raid damage?

-Ram raid attacks have become an increasing concern for Australian retailers.
-Material damage and glass cover typically covers the physical damage from a ram raid (building damage, broken glass, damaged stock).
+Ram raid attacks have become a growing concern for Australian retailers.
+Material damage and glass cover typically respond to the physical damage from a ram raid (building damage, broken glass, damaged stock).
 Theft cover may apply to goods stolen during the raid.
-Some insurers have introduced specific ram raid provisions - check your policy for any exclusions or limits.
+Some insurers have introduced specific ram raid provisions - check your policy for exclusions or sub-limits.

 Am I liable if a product I sell injures a customer?

-Under the Consumer Guarantees Act, retailers can be held liable for products that cause injury, even if you did not manufacture the product.
+Under the Australian Consumer Law, retailers can be held liable for products that cause injury, even if you did not manufacture the product.
 Product liability insurance covers legal defence and compensation costs.
-This is particularly important if you sell imported goods, as pursuing an overseas manufacturer for contribution can be difficult and expensive.
+This is particularly important if you sell imported goods, as pursuing an overseas manufacturer for contribution can be expensive and impractical.

-No. workers compensation covers personal injury costs for customers and staff, but does not cover property damage, stock loss, theft, business interruption, product liability claims, or legal defence costs.
-Business insurance covers the risks that workers compensation does not.
-For a retail business, stock and property protection are just as important as liability cover.
+No. Workers compensation covers workplace injuries to employees.
+It does not cover property damage, stock loss, theft, business interruption, product liability claims or legal defence costs.
+Business insurance addresses the risks that workers compensation does not.
+For retail businesses, stock and property protection are just as important as liability cover.

 Ready to Compare Business Insurance for Retail Shops?